fusion-energy/neutronics-workshop/README.md

 <p align="center"><i>Left = Neutron birth locations, Right = Neutron initial directions</i></p>

 Now open the next example source plotting script ```3_plot_neutron_birth_locations_plasma.py```.
-Look for the part in the script where the source is defined.
-You should notice that an external source library is used.
-This is a precompiled parametric plasma source that produces neutron positions, enrgies and directions for a given plasma source.
+Look for the part in the script where the source is defined - you should notice that an external source library is used.
+The ```source_sampling.so``` file is a precompiled plasma source file containing neutron positions, energies and directions for a given plasma source.
+This file is in task_3 directory.

 Run ```python3 3_plot_neutron_birth_locations_plasma.py``` to produce the plot of a more realisitc plasma neutron source point.
 The output of which should look similar to the plots shown below.